193sata/MultimodalRetrieval/README.md

-This repository contains the core structure and code for CBMIR v2, a project for medical image retrieval.
+This repository contains the core structure and code for a project for medical image retrieval.
 Due to licensing and file size limitations, datasets, pre-trained models, and other generated files are not included.
 Users must set up these resources before running the code.

 ---